Reckoning (R.E.M. album): Music

-With Reckoning, Dixon, Easter, and the band wanted to capture the energy of R.E.M.'s live sound.
+Dixon, Easter, and the band sought to capture the energy of R.E.M.'s live sound on Reckoning.
 Dixon had not seen the band perform live before working on Murmur; after having done so, he had a greater sense of the band's strengths and weaknesses.
-Dixon wanted the guitars to sound more like they did in concert, but originally they met resistance from both the band and the label; however, by the time R.E.M. started recording, Dixon said the group "wanted to rock out a bit more".
+Dixon wanted Buck's guitars to sound more like they did in concert, but originally was met with resistance from both the band and the label; however, by the time recording began, Dixon said the group "wanted to rock out a bit more".

 Dixon was enamored of the binaural recording technique, and used it extensively on the album.
 Easter recalled that Dixon "made this sort of fake binaural head out of a cardboard box and stuck two microphones in it" to record the group.
-In Easter's opinion the method made drummer Bill Berry's parts "fresher sounding".
-Binaural recording also allowed bassist Mike Mills' backing vocals to be louder without obscuring Stipe's lead vocals.
-Dixon explained, "Mike Mills was often singing 12 to 15 feet away from the microphones that were recording his part, but because it was in a studio binaural field, we would tend to hear him as behind [Stipe]."
+In Easter's opinion, this made drummer Bill Berry's parts "fresher sounding".
+Binaural recording also allowed Mills' backing vocals to be louder without obscuring Stipe.
+Dixon explained that "Mike Mills was often singing 12 to 15 feet away from the microphones that were recording his part, but because it was in a studio binaural field, we would tend to hear him as behind [Stipe]."

 Biographer David Buckley wrote of the album that "While the music moved away from Murmurs slightly airless feel, the [lyrical] subject matter was a little darker."
-Buck noted in a 1988 interview that water imagery was abundant in the album.
-Buckley interpreted that imagery as representing the change presented by the band's increasing success, as well as the changing music scene of the group's hometown.
-The song "Camera" addressed the death of a friend from Athens who died in a car crash.
+Buck noted in a 1988 interview that water imagery was abundant in Stipe's lyrics on the album.
+Buckley interpreted this as representing the change presented by the band's increasing success, as well as the changing music scene of the group's hometown.
+The song "Camera" addresses the death of a friend from Athens who died in a car crash.
 Easter said, "[Stipe's] vocal was so exposed on that track, and because of that, it could really show any technical imperfections with regard to pitch."
-The producer tried to get Stipe to sing a better take, but the singer was more intent on getting the feeling of the song across, and at one point refused to record further.
-While many of the album's songs were new compositions, some had been in R.E.M.'s show setlists for years; "Pretty Persuasion" and "(Don't Go Back to) Rockville" had been played live as far back as October 1980.
+He tried to get Stipe to sing a better take, but the singer was more intent on getting the feeling of the song across, and at one point refused to record further.
+While many of the album's songs were new compositions, some had been in R.E.M.'s show setlists for years; "Pretty Persuasion" and "(Don't Go Back To) Rockville" had been played live as far back as October 1980.
 The band was reluctant to record "Pretty Persuasion," as the members considered it too old, but Dixon and Easter convinced the group to do so.
-R.E.M. initially planned releasing "(Don't Go Back to) Rockville" as a non-album single between Reckoning and its next release.
+R.E.M. initially planned to release "(Don't Go Back to) Rockville" as a non-album single between Reckoning and its next release.
 When the band recorded it for the album, the group rearranged the song from its live incarnation and gave it a country rock influence as tribute to their legal advisor Bertis Downs IV, who was a fan of country music.

 The following additional songs were recorded during the Reckoning sessions: